Umma Party (Jordan): History

-Reaction to Israel-Palestine war
+Reaction to the Gaza war

-After the October 7th attacks and the Israeli invasion of the Gaza Strip, the Islamic Action Front swelled in popularity due to opposition to the monarchy's refusal to condemn Israel.
+After the October 7 attacks and the Israeli invasion of the Gaza Strip, the Islamic Action Front swelled in popularity due to opposition to the monarchy's refusal to condemn Israel.
 In the 2024 Jordanian general election they saw their best results ever, winning 31 seats and becoming the single largest political party in the country.
 However, they would fail to form a government as the king refused to appoint their leader, Murad al-Adaileh as prime minister, instead appointing the Independent Jafar Hassan.
 During the election the party claimed that its members and supporters where routinely harassed by the king's security service.

 On 23 April 2025, the Muslim Brotherhood in Jordan was banned and outlawed after members of the group were found to be linked to a sabotage plot.
 Jordanian interior minister Mazen Al-Farrayeh said all the activities of the group would be banned and anyone promoting its ideology would be held accountable by law.
 The IAF's offices were searched and documents confiscated, but the party was not banned.

+Name change

+On 26 April 2026, Jordan's Independent Electoral Commission approved the party changing its name into the Umma Party.
+The name change came after the commission had notified the party on 17 January 2026 that its decades-old name was in violation of the 2022 Parties Law's fifth article, which prohibits establishing parties on a religious basis.